OpeningDETAIL/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/OpeningDetail_Master Proposal.md

 ### Approach C
  * **Approach &#40;C): A More Traditional Closed Approach** where all documentation, and clients involved, remains confidential and private.
 Other than any previous open source content used to compose the CD set, [our client] are deemed the authors and owners of the resultant construction documents (Instruments of Service), and retain all common law and statutory rights, including copyright.
+	 * We have yet to have a client use this approach, but understand that it might be important for certain projects.

 <br>